sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-01-21-sequence-modeling-rnn-lstm-gru-and-when-they-still-matter.md

 These gates regulate information retention and flow, improving long-range modeling.
 LSTM is heavier than vanilla RNN but usually far more stable.

+The useful mental model is simple:

+- the forget gate controls what old information can be dropped
+- the input gate controls what new information is worth writing
+- the output gate controls what part of memory is exposed at the current step

+That gating logic is what makes LSTMs much more robust on sequences where important context must survive for many steps.

 ---

 ## GRU: Lightweight Alternative